Reviews You Can Rely On

 Accuracy

-Accuracy is the degree to which the thermometer displays a number corresponding to a person's actual core temperature.
+Accuracy is the degree to which the thermometer displays a number corresponding to a person's core temperature.
 The accuracy of a device compared to core temperature does depend on the method used for temperature testing.
-Typically, a thermometer offers the most accurate temperature if it is inserted inside the body for a reading and deviates as you move further away from the core of the person's body.
+Typically, a thermometer offers the most accurate temperature if inserted inside the body for reading and deviates as you move further away from the core of the person's body.
 For example, a rectal temp would be most accurate, followed by oral, temporal, or axillary.
-It is important to consider that some methods are much more comfortable and convenient than others and understand that a deviation of 0.5-1 degree Fahrenheit is considered to be an acceptable compromise.
+It is important to consider that some methods are much more comfortable and convenient than others and understand that a deviation of 0.5-1 degree Fahrenheit is considered an acceptable compromise.

 thermometer - we used a warm water plate and a glass of water to check accuracy at...